martyndavies/legit/readme.md

 ## Async/Await Usage

-For a more modern approach using ES6, you can `await` the reponse to come back before acting on it.
+For a more modern approach using ES6, you can `await` the reponse before acting on it.

 ```javascript
 const legit = require('legit');